CS-UCR/final-project-LA-transit/README.md

 ---

 ## Bikeshare: Cleaning, EDA, and Visualization
-- LA Metro Bike Share - (LA Metro Bike Share Cleaning.ipynb, LA Metro Bike Share EDA.ipynb, LA Metro Bike Share Visualizaiton.ipynb)
+- LA Metro Bike Share - (LA Metro Bike Share Cleaning.ipynb, LA Metro Bike Share EDA & Visualization.ipynb)
   - Run the LA Metro Bike Share Cleaning.ipynb and follow the instructions.
     - Here I clean the data and prep it for the visualization
-  - Then open LA Metro Bike Share EDA and follow the instructions
+  - Then open LA Metro Bike Share EDA & Visualization and follow the instructions
-    - After, I quickly go over the EDA before the visualization portion
-  - Lastly, open the LA Metro Bike Share Visualization and follow the instructions.
-    - In this section I show the arrival and departures for the LA Metro Bike Share System
+    - In this section I show the arrival & departures and denisty maps for the LA Metro Bike Share System

+---

+# Phase 3
+- Phase 3 is split between the LA Metro Bus EDA & Visualization and LA Metro Bike Share EDA & Visualization
+- I used the LA Metro API and LA Metro Bike Share Dataset
+- Questions about BikeShare:
+  - How many people are riding the bikes?
+  - What is the most common pass type?
+  - Where are most bikers going?
+  - What are the most popular stations?
+- Questions about the bus system:
+  - Where are most people going?
+  - How many buses are there?
+  - How do buses change with the day or time?